-2. Partially Interactive: Speaking situation can be a public speech where the convention is that the audience does not interrupt the speech.
+2. Partially Interactive: A speaking situation can be a public speech where the convention is that the audience does not interrupt the speech.

 3. Non – Interactive: Few speaking situations can be totally non – interactive such as when recording a speech for a radio broadcast.

-It has been found that although fear of speaking is common, studies show that ability to speaking can be enhanced by improving speaking skills.
+It has been found that although fear of speaking is common, studies show that ability to speak can be enhanced by improving speaking skills.

 • Effective speaking concerns about being able to speak in a public context with confidence and clarity.

-• Some aspects of effective speaking are as follow
+• Some aspects of effective speaking are as follows

 • Finding one’s voice.